metu-balance/imbalance-baselines/README.md

 ## Adding a new model (backbone)
 * The string chosen to be used in configuration and a more descriptive name pair must be added to `MODEL_NAMES` dictionary in `imbalance_baselines/__init__.py`.
+* If using the training pipeline is desired, the model object has to be defined in the `TrainTask` class' `__init__` method.
+If needed, correct initialization must be done while training tasks are being initialized at the start of the `train_models` function.

 ## Adding a new optimizer
 * The string chosen to be used in configuration and a more descriptive name pair must be added to `OPT_NAMES` dictionary in `imbalance_baselines/__init__.py`.
+* If using the training pipeline is desired, the internal name of the optimizer has to be correctly recognized in the `train_models` function, after the initialization of the training tasks are completed.

 ## Adding a new evaluation method
 * The string chosen to be used in configuration and a more descriptive name pair must be added to